About

 If you would like to invite Toby to talk at a public event, or visit an educational institution, please kindly contact Toby directly.
 There is no PR representative …

-“I believe in a personal touch as the best line of defence.”
+“I believe a personal touch is the best line of defence.”

-If you are a student and seek some career guidance, mentoring or type of referral, you will be pleased that Toby has a philanthropic heart and will do his best to help you.
+If you are a student and seek some career guidance or mentoring you will be pleased to know Toby has a philanthropic heart and will do his best to help you.

 To contact Toby: